LeeMorinUCF/repograde/README.md

 <img src="Images/Robert_Lee_Ermey_Full_Metal_Jacket.jpg" width="500"/>

-This guy will put you in your place.
+This guy will put your files in their place.

 ## The Runner